Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: The ``daisy'' graph algebra

 Set

-By (\ref{alekseevonz}) we have that is, $(q-q^{-1})^2$ times the Casimir element of the $i$-th tensorand of $U_q(sl(2))^{\otimes n}$, and $\mathcal{Z}(U_q(sl(2))^{\otimes n}) = \mc(q^{1/2})[\Omega^{(1)},\ldots,\Omega^{(n)}]$.
-Then the proposition implies
+By (\ref{alekseevonz}) we have that is, $(q-q^{-1})^2$ times the Casimir element of the $i$-th tensorand of $U_q({\mathfrak{sl}}(2))^{\otimes n}$, and then $\mathcal{Z}(U_q({\mathfrak{sl}}(2))^{\otimes n}) = \mc(q)\big[\Omega^{(1)},\dots,\Omega^{(n)}\big]$.
+The proposition implies

-More generally, by the same arguments and the results recalled in Remark \ref{centermatrk}, there is an analogous description of $\mathcal{Z}(\Ll_{0,n}(\mathfrak{g}))$ as a polynomial algebra for an arbitrary finite dimensional complex simple Lie algebra $\mathfrak{g}$ of type $A,B,C$ or $D$.
+More generally, by the same arguments and the results recalled in Remark \ref{centermatrk}, there is an ana\-lo\-gous description of $\mathcal{Z}(\Ll_{0,n}(\mathfrak{g}))$ for an arbitrary finite dimensional complex simple Lie algebra~$\mathfrak{g}$ of type $A$, $B$, $C$ or $D$.